RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 required intents, utterances, and (optionally) custom slot value files (equivalent of which you'd have to do anyway).
 It uses the same two files (intents and utterances) that are used to configure Alexa skills.
-(It also supports the "beta" Alexa configuration, but I don't recommend using it yet as Amazon hasn't worked out all the kinks yet).
+(It also supports the "beta" Alexa configuration, but I don't recommend using it yet as).
-This allows easy "middleware" implementation that can be placed between a Cortana or Google assistant skill and the Alexa backend.
+This allows easy "middleware" implementation that can be placed between Google assistant (or other service) and the Alexa backend.
 If you have custom slots and you want to use exact or SoundEx matches on those slots, then you would also need file(s) listing these values.
 Supports almost all Alexa features - built in intents, all major built in slot types,